sjaehn/BOops/README.md

 (0 = full input signal, 1 = full modulator signal).

+### Wah

+Triangular wave LFO-controlled auto wah effect.
+Set the LFO parameters frequency, phase (= start position), and depth to modulate the filter set with center frequency, bandwidth, and roll off.

 #### Oops

 This is the most important one.
 Don't run B.Oops without some oops!